-Basal cell nevus syndrome is a group of defects caused by a rare genetic condition.
+Basal cell nevus syndrome refers to a group of defects caused by a rare genetic condition.
 It affects the skin, endocrine system, nervous system, eyes, and bones.
 Other names for basal cell nevus syndrome include:

 - Gorlin syndrome